Confirmed Speakers 2018

 Executive huddles and roundtables

 Small, private roundtable discussions focusing on the critical issues affecting the future of the profession.
 As all dialogue remains strictly confidential, you can speak openly and freely without any risk of later citation.

-1-2-1 peer connections
+1-2-1 peer and analyst connections